Alangalang: History

+Spanish Period

 The town began to form from different "rancherías" and "barangays" at about the year 1596, Fr.
 Cosme de Flores, a priest-engineer, made it into the fourth "doctrina."
 Fr.
 Tomas de Montaya, a Manila college professor succeeded Fr.
 Flores who died at the early age of 29.
 Alangalang, with Dulag, was made a "cabecera" of nine towns with Fr.
 Mateo Sanchez as superior.

 In 1600, the town suffered from the Moro raids.
 A punitive force from Cebu under Capitan Francisco de Pedraza was sent to suppress lawlessness.
 In 1611, a hurricane swept the whole town and floods became frequent.
 The 18 or 20 rancherias declined in importance and around December 1628, Alangalang became a "visita" of Barugo.

-The old town of Alangalang was founded in 1748 in a site located across the steel bridge at Binongto-an called Bukid Height.
+The old town of Alangalang was founded in 1748 (referred to as "Alagalng" in the first Murillo-Velarde Map published more than a decade earlier in 1734) in a site located across the steel bridge at Binongto-an called Bukid Height.
 This settlement was headed by Francisco Antonis, a courageous leader, together with Pongal, Manamot, Francisco Gariando, Hidalgo Pedrera and Solang Adlao.
 Antonis was famed for having eaten the liver of a Moro bandit whom he caught during one of the raids.
 Fr.
 Baysa, a Franciscan, was then their spiritual mentor.
 The objective of the Moro raids was the gold church bell.
 During every Moro attack, the inhabitants would take the gold bell with them to the hills.
 At one time, when the townsfolk were being pursued, they had to drop the gold bell in the Bangka River only to save it from the invaders, the bell has never been recovered since then.

 Alangalang was made into a parish in 1809 according to a historian named Cousin.
 Towards the end of the 18th century, the settlement in Bukid thrived that Fr.
 Jose Olmo, then Parish priest, transferred the town across the Mainit River where the provincial nursery is located up to this day.
 The government officials at that time were the gobernadorcillo, teniente mayor, teniente segundo, cabeza de la barangay or guinhaopan, delgado de las rentas and cuadrilleros.
 Among the lay leaders were Eulogio Barrantes, Santo Pabilona, Eulogio Daroles and Esteban Pedero.
+A big flood leveled the town in 1883 and by November of the same year, the gobernadorcillo moved the town to its present site.

 By the middle of the 19th century, Alangalang had a rectory and six rural schools; the roads to Palo and Barugo were also opened.
 The town was noted for its abacá, copra, seeds of "kabalonga", wax, cocoa, tobacco and rice.